signalwarrant/Templates/ADForest-SpotInstance/readme.md

 ## Prerequisites

-1. Upload the CreateADPDC.zip file to a file share in Azure.
+1. Upload the CreateADPDC.zip file to Github.
-2. Upload the templates in the nestedtemplates folder to a file share in Azure (SVR2012.json, SVR2016.json, SVR2019.json)
+2. Upload the templates in the nestedtemplates folder to Github (SVR2012.json, SVR2016.json, SVR2019.json)
 3. Create a Shared Access Signature to access the file share (edit the value of the sasToken parameter).
 4. Provide a value for the domainName parameter.
 5. Provide a value for the filePath parmeter to coorespond to the path of your fileshare created in Step 1.